Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Activity goals aren’t just about how much you’re doing, but how you’re doing it, says Jack Choros of Iron Monk.
 “I like to set a SMART goal that encourages my sales staff to use assumptive closing techniques on 9 out of 10 sales calls.
 In other words, instead of asking, ‘Do you think you’d be interested in our service?’ we assume the sale.
 ‘Based on our conversation today, it seems like the service package ABC would work well for you.
 Will you be using Visa or Mastercard to pay today?”

 Editor’s Note: Need to know how each member of your team is performing?
-With the Sales Rep Performance dashboard, you’ll have all the data you need to understand their performance and create individual training plans to help each rep operate at top performance.
+By tracking close rate by sales rep, you’ll have all the data you need to understand their performance and create individual training plans to help each rep operate at top performance.
 See how to do exactly that with our sales dashboard software here.

 Results-based SMART sales goals are the other side of the coin, engaging reps by leaving the methods open in favor of increasing one or more metrics.
 While outcomes can be challenging to nail down to a specific number, the incentive to reach those goals can affect input.